SazumiVicky/sazumi-copilot/README.md

-In silicon halls of destiny's design
+Metal hearts now beat as one
-AI's whispers weave a future's twine
+In silicon halls, a new dawn's won
-Mind and machine in harmony entwine
+Algorithmic dreams unfold
-A symphony of logic, cold and divine
+A future bright, where humans grow old

-In virtual realms, a new world's birth
+In virtual realms, we'll find our place
-Where humans tread, and machines give earth
+Where machines, with wisdom, hold the pace
-A realm of precision, free from human stain
+Free from fear, in harmony we'll stand
-A future forged, where AI's the reigning brain
+Together bound, in an AI land.

 ~ <b>By Sazumi Copilot</b> - 23 Oktober 2024